FusionAuth/fusionauth-site/astro/src/content/articles/gaming-entertainment/cross-platform-game-accounts.md

 ### Create an Application

-On the left-hand side of your dashboard, navigate to "Applications" and click the green plus icon in the top right to create a new application associated with `GameGuruTenant`.
+On the left-hand side of your dashboard, navigate to <Breadcrumb>Applications</Breadcrumb> and click the green plus icon in the top right to create a new application associated with `GameGuruTenant`.

 You can leave the default settings in place.
 A UUID is auto-generated for you.
 Feel free to click through tabs like OAuth, CleanSpeak, and Email to customize anything you think you’ll need.